 Shop at off-peak times, such as when stores first open on weekday mornings.

-A person with a vestibular disorder may find wide-screen LCD technology to be the most comfortable for televisions (especially those with a screen size that is between 15 and 42 inches) and for most sizes of computer monitors.
+A person with a vestibular disorder may find wide-screen LCD technology to cause the least sensitivity for a television (especially those with a screen size that is between 15 and 42 inches) and for most sizes of a computer monitor.
 Compared with other displays, LCDs provide crisp, undistorted images, require less energy, are flicker free, have a dimmer screen, and are lightweight enough to provide flexibility in positioning.
 Factors to consider in selecting the optimum LCD display will depend on the combination of resolution, screen size, response time, contrast ratio, and brightness.
 Media displayed in 3D should be treated with caution.